funish/basis/packages/basis/README.md

 # Or with npm
 npm install -D @funish/basis

-# Or use directly with pnpx (recommended over npx)
+# Or use directly without installation
-pnpx @funish/basis init
+npx @funish/basis init
 ```

 ### Initialize in Existing Project